-Family allowance: The benefit is paid for children younger than age 16; 17 if looking for a first job; 21 if a student, an apprentice, or disabled.
-The earnings of a working child must not exceed €823.18 a month.
+Family allowance: The benefit is paid for children younger than age 16 (age 17 if looking for a first job; age 21 if a student, an apprentice, or disabled).
+The earnings of a working child must not exceed \in 852.76 a month.
 The head of the household must be insured and have at least 77 hours of work in the relevant month.
 If both parents are eligible for family allowances, the benefit is paid only once (normally to the head of the household).

-Prenatal allowance: The head of the household must be insured and have at least 77 hours of work or deemed work in the relevant month.
+Prenatal allowance: The head of the household must be insured and have at least 77 hours of effective or deemed employment in the three months prior to the last month before the expected date of childbirth.
 The mother must undergo a medical examination and provide a formal declaration of pregnancy during the first three months following the date of conception.
 The mother must also undergo medical examination at the third, sixth, and eighth month of pregnancy and after childbirth.
 The benefit is paid to an insured woman or the wife of an insured man.
 If both parents are eligible for family allowances, the benefit is paid only once (normally to the head of the household).

-Education grant: The insured must have received family allowances for at least seven months in the previous calendar year, including at least one month in the last four months of the previous year.
+Education grant: Must have received family allowances for at least seven months in the previous calendar year, including at least one month in the last four months of the previous year.

-New school year allowance (means-tested): The child must be eligible for family allowances and have received family allowances in July of the relevant year.
+New school year allowance (means tested): The child must be eligible for family allowances and have received family allowances in July of the relevant year.
 Household income in the year before the application for benefits must not exceed an amount that varies according to the number of dependents.

-End-of-year grant (means-tested): The insured must have received family allowances for at least seven months in the previous calendar year, including at least one month in the last three months of the previous year.
+End-of-year grant (means tested): Must have received family allowances for at least seven months in the previous calendar year, including at least one month in the last three months of the previous year.
 Household income in the year before the application for benefits must not exceed an amount that varies according to the number of dependents.

-Housing allowance (means-tested): The benefit is paid to family allowance beneficiaries and to certain other categories of person residing in Monaco, according to the number of people in the household and household income.
+Housing allowance (means tested): The benefit is paid to family allowance beneficiaries and to certain other categories of Monaco residents, according to the number of people in the household and household income.